 Emotiva TA-100 amplifier with Emotiva B1+ speakers.

-These speakers are not large, but they are solid and heavier than you expect.
+The B1+ speakers are not large, but they are solid and heavier than you expect.
 With the Emotiva TA-100 and B1+ speakers in place, the music has an “airy” more “open” and detailed sound.
 Music seems to have more focus and clarity.
-One of my favorite albums to play, besides Joni Mitchell, Blue, is Alice Phoebe Lou, "Orbit" 2016.
+One of my favorite albums to play, besides Joni Mitchell, "Blue," is Alice Phoebe Lou, "Orbit" 2016.
 This album, to my ears, is holographic.
 When I close my eyes, it is like she is performing just for me.
 It brings her music to life.
 See below.